DS4PS/course-asu-paf-586-summer-2019/lab-03-feature-selection.md

 Duhigg: *Smarter Faster Better*: [CH8 Absorbing Data](articles/duhigg-smarter-faster-better-ch8-absorbing-data.pdf)

-Or take this story of efforts to reduce harmful levels of binge drinking by youth in Iceland.
-A national-level multi-year study was needed to identify some of the key causes of binge drinking.
-They developed literally hundreds of theories, and tested as many as they could.
-Some explanations were unexpected still:
+Consider the project to reduce harmful levels of binge drinking by youth in Iceland.
+To identify some key causes of binge drinking they developed literally hundreds of theories, and tested as many as they could.
+Some explanations were still unexpected:

 *The team has analyzed 99,000 questionnaires from places as far afield as the Faroe Islands, Malta and Romania—as well as South Korea and, very recently, Nairobi and Guinea-Bissau.
 Broadly, the results show that when it comes to teen substance use, the same protective and risk factors identified in Iceland apply everywhere.
 There are some differences: in one location (in a country “on the Baltic Sea”), participation in organized sport actually emerged as a risk factor.
 Further investigation revealed that this was because young ex-military men who were keen on muscle-building drugs, drinking and smoking were running the clubs.
 Here, then, was a well-defined, immediate, local problem that could be addressed.*

 ---

-In this lab, we will examine how Zillow uses data to predict home values before houses are listed for sale.
-These models are extremely accurate on average: the median national error rate is under 4%, meaning that more than half of their predictions about home values are within 4% of true selling prices .
-They are becoming so accurate that Zillow is experimenting with a new service of buying homes based upon their estimates and re-selling them on their platform without realtors ever being involved in order to fix inefficiencies in real estate markets.
+Data scientists have grown very skilled at using data to predict home values before houses are listed for sale.
+Zillow's median national error rate is under 4%, for example, meaning that more than half of their predictions about home values are within 4% of true selling prices.
+They are becoming so accurate that Zillow is experimenting with a new service of buying homes based upon their estimates and re-selling them on their platform without realtors ever being involved in order to bypass the painful process of spending 6 months in a house that is for sale.

 How does Zillow do this?
 Which variables or features are the best predictors of home values?
-If we wanted to improve their models by adding new data, which features or homes and neighborhoods would we use?
+The variables ("features") that Zillow uses in their model are reported below. see if you can guess the three factors that are most predictive of home value?

-Based upon the list alone, see if you can guess the three variables ("features") that are most predictive of home value before you look at the data.
+before you look at the data.
 Report your predictions on a thread I have created on YellowDig called "Zillow Variable Predictions".

 | Feature         | Description    |